tonmar007/New-Fish-Market/README.md

 # How to Run the Project:
 1. Download the project or clone the repository.
 2. Install dependencies using the `npm install` command.
+3. Create a `.env` file at the root of the project and add the Firebase configuration information.
+The file should contain the following fields:

-3. Start the server using the `npm start` command.
+4. Start the server using the `npm start` command.
-4. Open `http://localhost:3000` in your web browser.
+5. Open `http://localhost:3000` in your web browser.
 # Author:
 This project was created by Marko Toncic.